Skip to main content

 The --provider Flag

-Every genie spawn command accepts a --provider flag that selects which AI agent backs the worker:
+Every genie spawn command accepts a --provider flag that selects which AI provider backs the agent:

 The default provider is claude.
 When you specify a different provider, Genie translates your spawn options into the provider-specific CLI invocation.